smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Menu Pathways

-- Main Menu \> Operator replay menu (#4) \> Operator Replay Scripts (#2) \> Script steps (Opt 1) \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy \> F10=Capt Defn \> F6=Add *- or -* option 2=Change *- or -* option 3=Copy \> F11=Response rules.
+- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script steps (Opt 1) > F6=Add *- or -* option 2=Change *- or -* option 3=Copy > F10=Capt Defn > F6=Add *- or -* option 2=Change *- or -* option 3=Copy > F11=Response rules.
-- Main Menu \> Operator replay menu (#4) \> Work with Captured Data Response Rules (#6).
+- Main Menu > Operator replay menu (#4) > Work with Captured Data Response Rules (#6).

 ###### Fields

-- Script:            When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
+- **Script**:            When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
 (Function key F15=Subset is not shown and the subset type cannot be changed.)
-- (Script) Seq:      When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the number of the Operator Replay Step Sequence is fixed and it appears in the heading of this list display.
+- **(Script) Seq**:      When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the number of the Operator Replay Step Sequence is fixed and it appears in the heading of this list display.
 (Function key F15=Subset is not shown and the subset type cannot be changed.)
-- Subset to Type:    When this Work With list has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
+- **Subset to Type**:    When this Work With list has been called directly from the menu, the LSAM menu passes a parameter to signal the program whether the call came from the Operator Replay menu (Type = Screen), or from the Events and Utilities Menu (Type = SCANSPLF).
 Function key F15 can be used to force a change to the Subtype, or to remove subsetting and show all Response rules of both types.
-- Search content:     Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
+- **Search content**:     Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time (with no options typed), or press <**F5=Refresh**> to start a new search.
-- Opt:                Type option from list displayed near the top of this screen.
+- **Opt**:                Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
-- Capture ID (APP):   A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
+- **Capture ID (APP)**:   A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
 (This field serves Operator Replay screen capture as the means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
-- Seq:               The sequence of the data capture rule.
+- **Seq**:               The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
-- T:                  Type: C = screen capture, S = SCANSPLF data capture.
+- **T**:                  Type: C = screen capture, S = SCANSPLF data capture.
-- RS#:               Rule Sequence Number: The order in which each response rule will be executed.
+- **RS#**:               Rule Sequence Number: The order in which each response rule will be executed.
-- Script:             When the Type field is C, this shows the ID of the Operator Replay script with which the response rules are associated.
+- **Script**:             When the Type field is C, this shows the ID of the Operator Replay script with which the response rules are associated.
 (This column becomes the Spool file name for records of Type S.)
-- Step #:            When the Type field is C, this shows the Script Step sequence number associated with each response rule.
+- **Step #**:            When the Type field is C, this shows the Script Step sequence number associated with each response rule.
 (This column becomes the Spool file number for records of Type S.)
-- (Job Name):         When the Type field is S, this column will appear to show the Job Name for the Scan Rule associated with each response rule.
+- **(Job Name)**:         When the Type field is S, this column will appear to show the Job Name for the Scan Rule associated with each response rule.
 (This column is not ued for Operator Replay screen data capture and response.)
-- Command:            The command text (first few characters shown) that will be executed in response to captured data, if the comparison data rule qualifies.
+- **Command**:            The command text (first few characters shown) that will be executed in response to captured data, if the comparison data rule qualifies.

 ###### Functions